fjrjdev/CNAB-Financial-Dashboard/README.md

 # About the Project

-The purpose of this project was to test my technical and practical knowledge with the backend with python using the django rest framework and also with the front end with react js
+"The objective of this project was to evaluate my technical and practical expertise in using Django for backend development and React JS for frontend development."

 # Solution

-Parser a text file (CNAB) and save your information (financial transactions) to a database at the candidate's discretion, and list the total value of transitions made per store
+A user-friendly dashboard that allows for the efficient analysis of CNAB text files, enabling the storage of financial transaction information in a database of your choice.
+The dashboard also provides the capability to list the total number of transactions made per store and quickly view the total balance of a selected store, making it an ideal tool for managing and tracking financial data.

 # Technologies